Greening the Lab

 Greening the Lab: Agar Bioplastic by Anna Dumitriu

-“Greening the Lab: Decarbonising Biomedical Science” is working with used agar which has been sterilised by autoclaving to make it safe, and using that to make bioplastic material.
+“Greening the Lab: Decarbonising Biomedical Science” worked with used agar which has been sterilised by autoclaving to make it safe, and using that to make bioplastic material.
 The seaweed forms cast from agar bioplastic by the artist reference the fact that agar is made from seaweed which when growing in the sea captures large amounts of carbon.
-Healthcare on the other hand is one of the larger producers of CO2.
+Healthcare on the other hand is one of the larger producers of carbon dioxide.
+There are 240000 tons of medical waste produced each year with 96% of it coming from hospital settings.
 There are shortages of agar at the moment.
 It can be made safe after use via sterilisation and can be used to make agar-based bioplastic.
 Why do we feel a sense of disgust even if it is safe?
 The work explores and confronts our sensory and aesthetic biases.

 Greening the Lab: Agar Bioplastic by Anna Dumitriu